Overcoming the spirit of Jezebel

-- She will aim to hold onto or influence spiritual leadership, and subtly malign or challenge other spiritual leaders if she gets the chance.
-She is more interested in having people follow her than Jesus.
+- They will aim to hold onto or influence spiritual leadership, and subtly malign or challenge other spiritual leaders if they get the chance.
+They are more interested in having people follow them than Jesus.

-- If given the chance, she may proclaim false prophecies over the church and its leadership or introduce new age and witchcraft elements into worship.
+- If given the chance, they may proclaim false prophecies over the church and its leadership or introduce new age and witchcraft elements into worship.

-- She may, though not always, lure church ministers into considering and committing adultery with her.
+- They may, though not always, lure church ministers into considering and committing adultery with them.

 Here is how someone who’s been afflicted by the spirit of Jezebel may sound like.